FANSSIE/fanssie.github.io/index.md

 ## FAnSSIE Goals

 FAnSSIE creates an Antarctic system science capability for DOE’s E3SM climate model by adding key missing processes for the ice sheet, ocean, and snowpack, and the coupling between them.
+These features include:
-These features include 1) the ability of the ocean model to advance into previously ice-covered regions as the ice sheet retreats, 2) the ability of the snowpack model to represent the formation and accumulation of meltwater in the snowpack, which can ultimately contribute to fracturing of the ice beneath, 3) a representation of flowing ice that combines ductile and brittle behavior needed to simulate the formation of rifts and icebergs, 4) the ability of the ice-sheet model mesh to align and evolve with rifts as they develop.
+1. the ability of the ocean model to advance into previously ice-covered regions as the ice sheet retreats
+2. the ability of the snowpack model to represent the formation and accumulation of meltwater in the snowpack, which can ultimately contribute to fracturing of the ice beneath
+3. a representation of flowing ice that combines ductile and brittle behavior needed to simulate the formation of rifts and icebergs
+4. the ability of the ice-sheet model mesh to align and evolve with rifts as they develop

 These capabilities are supplemented by improvements to computational performance, more accurate representation of ice-sheet model physics, and a workflow for quantifying the uncertainty in sea-level change projections.
 FAnSSIE builds on the development of the ice-sheet model MALI under the [ProSPect](https://doe-prospect.github.io/) SciDAC4 project.

 FAnSSIE began in September 2022.
 More information will be added as the project progresses.